-with a subroutine in which all the processes compute a so-called shared (a.k.a. common, "global") coin
+with a subroutine in which all the processes compute a so-called shared (a.k.a. common, "global") coin know the outcome of of the subroutine

 - A shared coin is a random binary variable that is 0 with constant probability, and 1 with constant probability - For the sake of simplicity, we assume that there are at most f < n/3 crash failures (no Byzantine failures!!!)